Fast-iTPN: Integrally Pre-Trained Transformer Pyramid Network with Token Migration: iTPN

 where $\mathbf{x}^s$ is the expected output at the $s$-th decoder stage, and $\lambda=0.3$ is determined in a held-out validation set.
-Since the goal is to recover the masked features, we name the second term as the \textbf{masked feature modeling} (MFM) loss that complements the first term, the masked image modeling (MIM) loss.
+Since the goal is to recover the masked features, we name the second term masked feature modeling (MFM) loss which complements the first term, the masked image modeling (MIM) loss.
 We illustrate MFM in Figure~\ref{fig:framework}.

 The remaining issue is to determine the intermediate reconstruction target, \textit{i.e.}, $\mathbf{x}^1,\ldots,\mathbf{x}^S$.
 We borrow the idea from knowledge distillation~\cite{hinton2015distilling} that makes use of a teacher backbone $\hat{f}^\mathrm{back}(\cdot)$ to generate the intermediate targets, \textit{i.e.}, $\hat{f}(\mathbf{x};\hat{\boldsymbol{\theta}})=\mathbf{x}^1,\ldots,\mathbf{x}^S$.
 The teacher model is chosen to be the moving-averaged~\cite{meanteacher} encoder (in this case, no external knowledge is introduced) or another pre-trained model (\textit{e.g.}, CLIP~\cite{clip}, as used by~\cite{mvp,fd_clip}, that was pre-trained on a large dataset of image-text pairs).
 In the former case, we only feed the masked patches ($\mathbf{x}\odot\mathcal{M}$, not the entire image) to the teacher model for acceleration.
 In the latter case, we follow BEiT~\cite{bao2021beit} to feed the entire image to the pre-trained CLIP model.